MachineLearningBCAM/Adaptive-nearest-neighbours-for-partial-labels/README.md

 # Adaptive-nearest-neighbours-for-partial-labels
-The proposed files implement the Adaptive nearest neighbours methods for partial labels (PL AKNN) presented in .
+The proposed files implement the Adaptive Nearest Neighbours method for partial labels (PL AKNN) presented in .
 ## Code

 All MATLAB source files are located in the `code/` folder.

 ### Algorithm
 - **`PL_Aknn_classifier.m`** — Main algorithm.
 Implements the Adaptive
-  nearest neighbor classifier for partial labels (PL-A-kNN).
+  Nearest Neighbor method for partial labels (PL-A-kNN).
 In cases where two or more  labels remain in the candidate set after T iterations performs the heuristic desambiguatuon criterion specified in the paper.

 ### Preprocessing